AlexiaChen/awesome-stars/README.md

 - [mitsuhiko/rye](https://github.com/mitsuhiko/rye) – An Experimental Package Management Solution for Python
 - [framesurge/perseus](https://github.com/framesurge/perseus) – A state-driven web development framework for Rust with full support for server-side rendering and static generation.
 - [flutter-rs/flutter-rs](https://github.com/flutter-rs/flutter-rs) – Build beautiful desktop apps with flutter and rust. 🌠 (wip)
-- [rustic-rs/rustic](https://github.com/rustic-rs/rustic) – rustic - fast, encrypted and deduplicated backups powered by Rust
+- [rustic-rs/rustic](https://github.com/rustic-rs/rustic) – rustic - fast, encrypted, deduplicated backups powered by Rust
 - [emilianobonassi/zkFHE](https://github.com/emilianobonassi/zkFHE) – Verifiable and confidential computation based on ZKP and FHE, powered by risc0 zkVM.
 - [a16z/magi](https://github.com/a16z/magi) – A blazing fast OP Stack rollup client written in Rust
 - [Chiplis/IronBoy](https://github.com/Chiplis/IronBoy) – A Gameboy emulator written in Rust as both a learning exercise and a love letter to the console that got me into gaming.